 “What can you ask…..?”

 “How will you……?”

-By asking reflective questions we act more like a road sign to a destination.
-We simply assist in helping the child start the problem-solving process.
+By asking reflective questions, we act more like a road sign to a destination.
+We assist in helping the child start the problem-solving process.
 Coaching the child in this way gives them space to develop critical skills for relationships and life.

-This method of parenting takes practice and can seem inconvenient at the moment but I challenge you: Would you rather always be traffic cop or have children that develop skills so they do not always need your involvement?
+This parenting method takes practice and can seem inconvenient at the moment, but I challenge you: Would you rather always be a traffic cop or have children who develop skills, so they do not always need your involvement?

 Me?
 I would rather watch the traffic instead of play in it.

 Photo by Brittany Colette via Unsplash.